amitofsk/dandy/docs/Dandy.md

 ```

 #### 8.5.2 Option D: Vector example, microcontroller side
-Now let's set up the hardware and write the microcontroller's code for this example.
+In this section, we wire up the sensor and write the code for the microcontroller.
 This section assumes you are using an Arduino.

 The code is the same for MP with the RPi as for MP with the PSoC.